Skip to main content

 music4 positive mentions

 The gameplay of "Prophecy i - The Viking Child" features straightforward controls and a classic platforming formula across sixteen levels filled with enemies and collectibles.
-However, it suffers from clunky mechanics and a locked resolution, which detracts from the overall experience, making it hard to recommend despite its nostalgic charm and decent animation.
-While some players appreciate the challenging gameplay and music, others find the gameplay loop unenjoyable.
+However, it suffers from clunky mechanics and a locked resolution, which detracts from the overall experience.
+While some players appreciate its nostalgic charm and challenging gameplay, others find it difficult to recommend due to its shortcomings.

 • “The gameplay revolves around exploring sixteen levels filled with enemies, traps, and collectible items.”